Osnaga-Robert/E-commerce_app/Design_Document/README.md

 - **Extended market** - This application has no coverage limits; it can be accessed from anywhere, so products have a global reach.
 - **Cost efficiency** - An e-commerce application is cheaper to maintain than a physical store.

-We aim to develop an e-commerce application through which a seller can easily showcase their products, observe statistics on sales and products, and where the buyer has an easy-to-use interface to find the desired product.
+We aim to develop an e-commerce **web application** through which a seller can easily showcase their products, observe statistics on sales and products, and where the buyer has an easy-to-use interface to find the desired product.

 ## Technologies used:

-- **Front-end** - Angular
+- **Front-end** - Angular 18.0.1 + TypeScript 5.4.0 and Node.js 20.15.1
-- **Back-end** - Java
+- **Back-end** - Java 19 + Spring Boot 3.3.1
-- **Database** - MySQL
+- **Database** - MySQL 8.0.34

 ## Application functionalities